Pros and Cons of Minimalism

 Pro: You develop discipline and patience which eventually helps you curb your desire for more.

-We are constantly psychologically bombarded with messages to consume everywhere we go.
+We are constantly bombarded with messages to consume everywhere we go.
 It's not wrong to find yourself still wanting things even as you embrace minimalism.
 Overtime, shiny object syndrome wears off and you cease to want as much stuff.

 #5: People and you.